 This workshop is all about using a high precision laser to cut and etch materials.
 In this workshop, participants will be able to laser cut a project that they will design, and they will learn all about this versatile tool and its applications.

-In this hands-on workshop, participants will get the chance to bring together digital and physical worlds by programming drawing robots to replicate a basic drawing while learning about linear planes and coordinate systems.
-The important theme of vectors will act as the foundation for the learning as we discover the diverse application of robotics.
+In this hands-on workshop, participants will get the chance to bring together digital and physical worlds by programming a small car robot to go through a maze.
+Concepts of vectors and programming will be introduced.